brusMX/nginx-observability/README.md

     nginx-monitor   LoadBalancer   10.0.0.217   104.211.31.99   80:30112/TCP   7m
     ```

-4. The `/stub_status` endpoint is not exposed, but we can forward the port to our localhost from one of the pods:
+4. The `/nginx_status` endpoint is exposed, but we can forward the port to our localhost from one of the pods:

     ```bash
     export SERVER_POD=$(k get pods -l app=nginx-monitor -o jsonpath="{.items[0].metadata.name}")
     kubectl port-forward $SERVER_POD 8080:8080
     ```
-5. That's it, now proceed on your browser to <http://127.0.0.1:8080/stub_status> to see the metrics:
+5. That's it, now proceed on your browser to <http://127.0.0.1/nginx_status> to see the metrics:

     ```text
     Active connections: 3